 Further, as provided for in LR 15.2.4AG, there is no prohibition on a fund taking controlling stakes in investee companies.
 However, it is not consistent with the principle of spreading investment risk to plan to use one investment's operational cash flow to fund the day-to-day financing of another investment.
-We would also examine the rationale for the existence of certain facilities, such as overdraft arrangements, to ensure they are not suggestive of the applicant being run as a commercial company.
-We acknowledge that there are limited justified uses in the context of a fund, such as funding/bridging working capital requirements (which would not be expected to be significant), or for non-investment purposes, such as own share purchases, and we would engage with the sponsor to ensure we fully understand what is proposed.
+We would also not expect financing structures to include facilities such as overdraft arrangements.
+Such activity is suggestive of the applicant being run as a commercial company.

-Ultimately, we would expect a fund to be able to make an investment decision in relation to each asset on its own merits.
+Ultimately, we would expect a fund to be able to make an investment decision in relation to each asset on its own merits, without needing to take into account whether it will be detrimental to other parts of their portfolio to exit or increase an investment.